dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/environment-variables.md

 # Setting custom environment variables

-If necessary you can set custom environment variables to be used by Puma, Sidekiq, Rails and Rake via `/etc/gitlab/gitlab.rb`.
+If necessary you can set custom environment variables to be used by Puma, Sidekiq and Rails via `/etc/gitlab/gitlab.rb`.
 This can be useful in situations where you need to use a proxy to access the internet and need to clone externally hosted repositories directly into GitLab.
 In `/etc/gitlab/gitlab.rb` supply a `gitlab_rails['env']` with a hash value.
 For